harikrishna19/Premier-League-Summary-Analysis-2023-24/README.md

 **1.Match Summaries**

-Every event in a match plays a crucial role in football
+Every event in a match plays a crucial role in the game of football

 From goals to assists to cards etc